speakeasy-api/helm-charts/speakeasy-k8s/README.md

 Usage of this chart is currently requires checking out this repository. <br />

 `speakeasy-k8s` will soon be packaged in to a Speakeasy helm repo where it may be downloaded.
-For the time-being, please follow the sections below to deploy Speakeasy on K8s:
-1. Clone this repository and navigate to `charts` directory:
+For the time-being, please clone this repository and navigate to the `charts directory`:

         git clone https://github.com/speakeasy-api/charts.git
         cd charts

-2. Provide an overlay for the changes needed to `values.yaml`:
+Provide an overlay for the changes needed to `values.yaml` by following the sections below.

   #### Auth
   Follow the [Firebase Setup](https://docs.speakeasyapi.dev/speakeasy-user-guide/self-host-speakeasy-coming-soon/google-cloud-platform#firebase-setup) and specify values for `auth.EmailSignInURL`, `auth.GIPAuthDomain`, and `auth.GIPApiKey`.